bluenote-1577/dbghaplo/README.md

 cd dbghaplo

 cargo install --path .
-dbghap -h # binary is available in PATH
+dbghaplo -h # binary is available in PATH
 ```

 If you're using an **ARM architecture with NEON instructions** (e.g. Mac M1):